Facing Reality: 8 Shocking Drug and Alcohol Abuse Statistics

 Opioid painkillers and heroin share a very similar chemical structure and produce virtually identical effects.
 Painkillers are often more expensive than heroin and thus, many individuals addicted to opioids end up using heroin as a cheaper and more easily accessible alternative.

 2. The United States consumes 80% of the world’s prescription painkiller supply, despite not even making up 5% of the world’s population.2

 Opioids are prescribed now more than ever due to their over prescription for chronic and acute pain.
-Alarmingly, doctor supervision can be completely avoided as prescription painkillers are easily available on the Internet, making them accessible to anyone with a credit card—this increases the likelihood of toxic reactions and dependency.3
+Alarmingly, doctor supervision can be completely avoided as prescription painkillers are easily available on the Internet (though many of these drugs are counterfeit or laced), making them accessible to anyone with a credit card—this increases the likelihood of toxic reactions and dependency.3

 3. Nearly 17 million adults in the United States suffer from alcoholism.4